chichiwang/textedit/README.md

      Found at [http://jqueryui.com](http://jqueryui.com)

      jQuery UI provides plugins for common user interface widgets.
-For this particular project I only used two functions in the library: the *slider widget* and the ability to *animte between css classes*.
-I used the Themeroller to choose just the components I would need in the project to be included in the library.
+For this particular project I only used two functions in the library: the *slider widget* and the ability to *animate between css classes*.

   5. **CSS Font Loading**